’80s-Era Leather Bombers Are the Season’s It Coat Trend

-Images of brown and black leather bomber jackets from Saint Laurent Spring 2025 runway show
+Images of brown and black leather bomber jackets from Saint Laurent Spring 2025 runway show, Hailey Bieber wearing a brown leather bomber jacket, and Bella Hadid wearing a black leather bomber jacket.

-We have lift-off: the leather bomber jacket trend is flying high, cruising across the fashion circuit, and showing no sign of descending anytime soon.
+We have lift-off: a leather bomber jacket trend is flying high, cruising across the fashion circuit with no sign of descent.

 It’s rare for fashion folks to come together and co-sign one silhouette as the best leather jacket of the season.
 The leather outerwear market is typically a mixed bag; fashion purists are partial to classic moto jackets, while prepsters defend their leather blazers as if they’re still active in their high school debate club.
-But the best leather bomber jackets bring the style set together in a rare moment of unity to agree that, without question, the aviator style is a preeminent fall 2024 trend with enough momentum to carry into winter and spring 2025, too.
+But the season's best leather bomber jackets bring the style set together in a rare moment of unity to agree that, without question, the aviator style is a fall 2024 trend with enough momentum to carry through as a winter and spring 2025 trend, too.

-Let’s start with the recent Fashion Month street style, peppered with flight-ready leather jacket outfits.
-Marie Claire’s editor-in-chief, Nikki Ogunnaike, wore a luscious black bomber from outerwear label Shoreditch Ski Club’s collaboration with AGOLDE (yes, the brand behind your trusty blue jeans) during her days at Milan Fashion Week.
-Jalil Johnson, a street style star with a discerning eye for It pieces, “fell somewhat head over heels” for the Auralee bomber that Puck fashion journalist Lauren Sherman wore to the Tory Buch show—so much so that Johnson snagged a similar L.L.Bean style on a secondhand site a few days later.
+Fashion Month street style—always an incubator for the pieces everyone else will soon be wearing—was the first sign that the bomber trend was here for the long haul.
+During Milan Fashion Week, Marie Claire’s editor-in-chief, Nikki Ogunnaike, wore her tailored black bomber to runway shows at Gucci, Ferragamo, and Prada.
+In New York, Jalil Johnson, a street style star with a discerning eye for It pieces, “fell somewhat head over heels” for the Auralee bomber that Puck fashion journalist Lauren Sherman wore to the Tory Buch show—so much so that Johnson snagged a similar L.L.Bean style on a secondhand site a few days later.

 A woman at Paris Fashion Week wears a brown leather bomber jacket with a gray mini skirt.